-Each of the Independent Non-Executive Directors has made an annual confirmation of independence pursuant to Rule 5.09 of the GEM Listing Rules.
-The Company is of the view that all Independent Non-Executive Directors meet the independence guidelines set out in Rule 5.09 of the GEM Listing Rules and are independent in accordance with the terms of the guidelines.
+Each of the Independent Non-Executive Directors has made an annual confirmation of independence in each of the factors set out in Rule 5.09 of the GEM Listing Rules.
+The Company considered that all Independent Non-Executive Directors are independent.